Top Payment Gateways In UK

 2. Offsite Gateways

-An offsite payment gateway takes the customer from your website to the payment gateways providers website to make a payment.
+An offsite payment gateway takes the customer from your website to the payment gateway provider’s website to make a payment.

 Pros: It is perfect for startups because of lower costs and is easier and quicker to setup